ejcaypuno/research-1-data-analysis/README.md

 ### Awareness & Availment
 In general, **74.15% of people are aware** of the church’s various services and has **availment rate of 56%**.
 This means that there are programs that people are not aware of and are not taking advantage of.
 Consequently, non-availment of these programs lead to resource stagnation and misallocation of budgets.

+**General Recommendations:**
-A low availment rate could mean that the programs are not promoted properly or the people don’t need it.
+	_- A low availment rate could mean that the program is not promoted properly or the people don’t need it.
 In cases where the programs are not promoted properly (i.e. low awareness), more resources need to be allocated for the promotion of such services.
-If the programs are promoted properly (i.e. high awareness) but are not availed, resources should generally be taken away from that program and reallocated to others but that depends on the context of the program.
-Exceptions to this recommendation applies to programs such as baptism (93.47%), funeral masses (91.39%), and marriage (88.47%) which have high awareness but naturally have low availment because Catholics only avail these once or a few times at most within their lifetime.
+	- If the programs are promoted properly (i.e. high awareness) but are not availed, resources should generally be taken away from that program and reallocated to others but that depends on the context of the program.
+	- Exceptions to this recommendation applies to programs such as baptism (93.47%), funeral masses (91.39%), and marriage (88.47%) which have high awareness but naturally have low availment because Catholics only avail these once or a few times at most within their lifetime._

 <img width="428" height="330" alt="Awareness-Availment Funnel" src="https://github.com/user-attachments/assets/2491f881-5d3a-43bd-9fde-07e0a33cf472" />